KHU-MASLAB/cNN-DP/README.md

 <img width="1108" alt="Screenshot 2023-06-11 at 20 33 29" src="https://github.com/KHU-MASLAB/cNN-DP/assets/78078652/e640be65-35b1-4f9a-8095-7b755f0eaaf7">
 Dynamics tend to become more 'impulsive' in high-order derivatives.
 In reverse, it becomes 'simpler'.
 Then, why don't we let the neural network also refer to 'simple' when it's learning 'impulsive', rather than solely learning the 'impulsive'?

-We intend our neural network to learn the 'simple' and the 'impulsive' simultaneously by interconnecting multiple subnetworks with corresponding losses.
-The preceding subnets will predict the 'simple's, and their outputs are connected to inputs of subsequent subnets.
-This enables richer context information in the learning of impulsive time series data.
+We intend our neural network to learn the 'simple' and the 'impulsive' simultaneously by interconnecting multiple MLP subnetworks with corresponding losses.
+The preceding subnets predict the 'simple's, and their outputs are connected to inputs of subsequent subnets.
+This enables richer context information in the learning of impulsive or chaotic systems as functions of time and design variables.

 Using ```torch``` pseudocode, the process can be expressed as:
 ```